sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

 * `availability_zone` - (Optional) The availability zone in which to create the the node pool.
 If not specified, detected automatically.
 Changing this forces a new node pool to be created.

+* `taints` - (Optional) The list of Kubernetes node taints to be assigned on the node pool compute instance.

+* `labels` - (Optional) The list of Kubernetes node labels to be assigned on the node pool compute instance.

 The `openstack` block supports: